Iron: Earth's crust

 Materials containing finely ground iron(III) oxides or oxide-hydroxides, such as ochre, have been used as yellow, red, and brown pigments since pre-historical times.
 They contribute as well to the color of various rocks and clays, including entire geological formations like the Painted Hills in Oregon and the Buntsandstein ("colored sandstone", British Bunter).
 Through Eisensandstein (a jurassic 'iron sandstone', e.g. from Donzdorf in Germany) and Bath stone in the UK, iron compounds are responsible for the yellowish color of many historical buildings and sculptures.
 The proverbial red color of the surface of Mars is derived from an iron oxide-rich regolith.

-Significant amounts of iron occur in the iron sulfide mineral pyrite (FeS_{2}), but it is difficult to extract iron from it and it is therefore not exploited.
+Significant amounts of iron occur in the iron sulfide mineral pyrite (FeS2), but it is difficult to extract iron from it and it is therefore not exploited.
 In fact, iron is so common that production generally focuses only on ores with very high quantities of it.

 According to the International Resource Panel's Metal Stocks in Society report, the global stock of iron in use in society is 2,200 kg per capita.
 More-developed countries differ in this respect from less-developed countries (7,000–14,000 vs 2,000 kg per capita).